-6 Feedback and development suggestions
+7 Feedback and development suggestions

-The EBMEDS decision team is happy to receive feedback on errors or shortcomings identified by users and ideas for developing current or new content.
+The development team of Duodecim Clinical Decision Support is happy to receive feedback on errors or shortcomings identified by users and ideas for developing current or new content.
 In some electronic health record systems, the feedback function is built directly in connection with the reminders provided by the system.
 In addition, you can always provide feedback through the feedback function on the clinical decision support website.
 If there is a technical problem in the clinical decision support system (for example, a connection problem), you should primarily contact your own system support.